josemvas/jobrun/README.rst

 ####################################################################################################
-jobToQueue: Extensible tool to submit jobs to computer clusters
+jobToQueue: Submit jobs to any computer cluster
 ####################################################################################################

 - Supports PBS, LSF and SLURM